About the University Writing Center

 Students and faculty can receive one-on-one support at the main UWC location in 115 Halle Library or at one of the satellite locations.
 One-on-one support is also available in the Academic Projects Center (APC) in 116 Halle Library and at our satellite locations in Marshall, Owen, Pray-Harrold and Mark Jefferson.

 Targeted workshops can be developed and delivered to specific classes.
-These workshops can be delivered in your classroom.
+These workshops can be delivered virtually or in your classroom.
 Additionally, sets of workshops can be adapted and delivered to students in particular programs and disciplines.
 The UWC director and UWC consultants meet with faculty to tailor workshops to course or student needs.
-Schedule a targeted workshop for your class.
+Request a workshop for your class.